wwitkow/SubCom/README.txt

 SubCom v1.0 (SUBsidence due to COMpaction of Aquifers version 1.0)

-Title: Software for Estimation of Stochastic Model Parameters for a Compacting Reservoir
+Witkowski, W.T.; Hejmanowski, R. Software for Estimation of Stochastic Model Parameters for a Compacting Reservoir.
+Appl.
+Sci.
+2020, 10, 3287.
-Authors: Wojciech T. Witkowski, Ryszard Hejmanowski
-Journal: Applied Sciences

 1. General information.
 SubCom v1.0 program was implemented in the Scilab environment (version 5.5.2).
 It can be used for